gamemaster-kosen/gmk-pf2e-golarion/README.md

 ## Maps

+Maps are created based on a collation of data from PF1e and PF2e.

 Map Pins have Icons and Sizes relative to their Location importance.

 Badges on Icons denote Modifiers; i.e. Small or Large.